surajcdry/learningJava/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This is my playground for learning Java.
+I think I'm comfortable with Python, JS, and even C/C++, but not much with Java.
+This is the language we use at our university.
+So I'm learning it.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains two folders, where:

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management
+## Note

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+Programs will mostly be basic since I want to strengthen my foundations before moving on to more advance topics.